pingcap/docs-cn/sql-statements/sql-statement-import-into.md

 - Import data files from GCS:

     ```sql
-    IMPORT INTO t FROM 'gs://bucket-name/test.csv';
+    IMPORT INTO t FROM 'gs://import/test.csv?credentials-file=${credentials-file-path}';
     ```

+- Import data files from Azure Blob Storage:

+    ```sql
+    IMPORT INTO t FROM 'azure://import/test.csv?credentials-file=${credentials-file-path}';
+    ```

-For details about the URI path configuration for Amazon S3 or GCS, see [External storage](/br/backup-and-restore-storages.md#uri-format).
+For details about the URI path configuration for Amazon S3, GCS, or Azure Blob Storage, see [URI Formats of External Storage Services](/external-storage-uri.md).

 ### Calculate column values using SetClause